Download a free trial to find out which Altium software best suits your needs

 Each feature of the printed circuit board PCB editor which can be assigned to a shortcut key is available on this drop-down menu.
 To remap a specific shortcut key (or a combination of keys) to that feature, simply choose the feature of interest from the drop-down list by double clicking on the future name from the list.
 The Edit Command dialog will appear presenting all of the details of that editor command.
 The lower portion is where the shortcut key or keys are assigned, as shown in Figures 4 and 5.

-If the chosen shortcut key is currently assigned to another command, that command will appear in the Currently in use by portion of the dialog and another shortcut key must be chosen or the previously mapped command must be remapped.
+If the chosen shortcut key is currently assigned to another command in the Altium Designer PCB design software, that command will appear in the Currently in use by portion of the dialog and another shortcut key must be chosen or the previously mapped command must be remapped.
 Closing the Customizing printed circuit board PCB Editor dialog saves these changes.

 Figure 4: Assign shortcut keys using the dropdowns at the bottom of the dialog.